 Incorporating gold accents against a black backdrop gives loads of high-class drama, creating a strong visual impact.

 2) Rose and Gold

-One of the gold pallets that’s very popular right now is rose and gold.
-These two colors together brings to mind a lush vintage feel reminiscent of the Victorian era.
-Super feminine yet big on drama, rose and gold create a color palette that works great year round.
-Try bringing these two colors together with gold candlesticks, rose-colored flowers and rose sequin table runners.
+One of the gold-based color palettes that’s very popular right now is rose and gold.
+These two colors bring a lush, vintage feel reminiscent of the Victorian era.
+Super feminine yet big on drama, rose and gold create a color palette that works year-round.

 3) Lavender and Gold